Are eggs good for you?

 Long answer: Not all egg cooking methods are equal.
 “There is quite a difference between a poached egg on rye with avocado and a fried egg with bacon,” Chryssidis says.
 “If I am boiling or poaching an egg it keeps the egg pretty much in its natural state.
 But if I’m frying an egg, I’m adding oil and a lot of it gets absorbed and increases the kilojoule consumption from that meal.”
 There is also a lot of health variation in scrambled eggs.
 “People often talk about their favourite cafe scrambled eggs and it’s usually got a lot of butter, cream and salt,” Chryssidis says.
 “But you can make delicious, healthy scrambled eggs at home with a bit of milk.
 The key is not to cook it too long – take it off the stove just before you think it’s ready so it doesn't dry out.”
 Hard-boiled eggs are a super handy snack to have in the fridge to grab on the fly for a quick protein hit.
 “You can boil six eggs at once and have them in the fridge for a few days,” says Chryssidis.

-5. Is it okay to have raw eggs in smoothies?
+5. Is safe to have raw eggs in smoothies?

 Short answer: How do you feel about salmonella?